anuragal/apiserver/README.md

 python manage.py runserver
 ```

-The API endpoints
+## The API endpoints

-Get the mock list of all questions
+### Get the mock list of all questions
 **127.0.0.1:8000/list/

-Upload file to server
+### Upload file to server
 **127.0.0.1:8000/sync/

+To run the API in postman select option like below

 ![](https://github.com/anuragal/apiserver/blob/master/readme_images/postman_sync.png)